Leg0saM/NumpadEmu/README.md

 # NumpadEmu
 Little numpad emulator originally made for myself to use numpad buttons on laptops and keyboards without numpad.
-Made for win11 x64
+Made for win11 x64.
+Be warned that this is mostly AI-created, use at your own risk!

 How to use:
 "Pause Break" — turn Numpad on/off